 You may return SLCL materials to any branch or bookmobile regardless of where they were checked out.
 Book drops are open 24 hours a day at Headquarters and all branches.

 SLCL distributes overdue notices as a courtesy.
-Failure to receive an overdue notice does not exempt a cardholder from responsibility for overdue fines.
-You will be notified by email two days before items are due.
-A second notice will be emailed when items are 29 days past due.
-At 45 days overdue, a paper bill will be mailed, and the full cost of the item will appear on your account.
+Failure to receive an overdue notice does not exempt a cardholder from responsibility for replacement fees.
+A due date reminder will be emailed 2 days before items are due.
+An overdue notice will be emailed when items are 3 days past due.
+A second overdue notice will be emailed when items are 7 days overdue.
+On most material that is 14 days overdue, a charge for the price of the item will appear on your account and an email sent informing you of the charge.
+A printed bill will be sent by mail to you when an item is 45 days overdue.
 If you subsequently return the item, only the applicable fine will be charged.
 A $5 handling fee will be charged for each Lost & Paid refund.
 Accounts with a balance of $50 and more that are past due for 60 days will be referred to a collection agency.

 Lost & Paid

 Materials that have been paid for and subsequently returned are eligible for a refund as long as they are returned in good condition within thirty (30) days of payment and are valued at $10 or more.
 A $5 handling fee will be charged for all refunds.
 Refunds will first be applied to outstanding fines.
 No refunds will be issued for less than $5.